-Bodily fluids
+· Bodily fluids

-During the treatment period, it's possible that a certain quantity of the medication is found in some bodily fluids or secretions that you produce, such as urine, stools, vomit, sperm and vaginal discharge.
+During your treatment, it's possible that a certain quantity of the medication is found in some bodily fluids or secretions that you produce, such as urine, stools, vomit, sperm and vaginal discharge.
 In order to protect the environment and those living with you, follow the instructions given by your cancer center about the right way to handle and dispose of the bodily fluids.

-Over the counter medicines, natural health products and vaccines Consult your healthcare team:
+Over the counter medicines, natural health products and vaccines

+Consult your healthcare team:

 - if you intend to take any other medication (with or without a prescription) or natural health products. - if you need to receive a vaccine.

 This could decrease your treatment's efficacy or increase its side effects.

-• Always have on hand the complete list of your medications

-Be sure to always have on hand the complete list of your medications, dietary supplements, vitamins and other natural health products.
+- Always have on hand the complete list of your medications Be sure to always have on hand the complete list of your medications, dietary supplements, vitamins and other natural health products.
 Give it to you doctor and your pharmacist.
-It is important to make them aware of any change.
+It is important to make them aware of any change. - Notify your dentist or physician that you are receiving vandetanib if you have to undergo surgery while on treatment.